 The base of the statue features three reliefs dedicated to the themes musical imagination, instrumental music, and vocal music.

-Schubert keeps good company in the park: there are also memorials to Franz Lehar and Anton Bruckner, for example.
-One statue, however, overshadows all the others: the hugely popular golden Strauss (easily found by looking for the cameras and smartphones).
+The Stadtpark also has memorials to Franz Lehar and Anton Bruckner, for example.
+One composer statue, however, overshadows all the others: the hugely popular golden Strauss (easily found by looking for the cameras and smartphones).

 Address: Stadtpark, Parkring, 1010 Vienna